The Student handbook has the more important information about student life at CCC.

 - Laser printers, image scanners, and more

 Students are required to adhere to Coconino Community College’s computer usage policy.
 Review our 140-01 Policy. myCCC Student Portal myCCC is a web portal where students can access a variety of tools to manage their student experience at Coconino Community College.
-Students will be able to connect to Canvas, Self Service Banner, Gmail (Student Email), and Starfish using a single sign on with their Comet ID and password.
+Students will be able to connect to Canvas, Self Service Banner, and Gmail (Student Email) using a single sign on with their Comet ID and password.

 myCCC Student Portal

 myCCC is a web portal where students can access a variety of tools to manage their student experience at Coconino Community College.
-Students will be able to connect to Canvas, Self Service Banner, Gmail (Student Email), and Starfish using a single sign on with their Comet ID and password.
+Students will be able to connect to Canvas, Self Service Banner, and Gmail (Student Email) using a single sign on with their Comet ID and password.

 You can access myCCC by clicking the “myCCC” button on our homepage or going to https://myccc.coconino.edu and logging in with your Comet ID and password.